What is Culpable Homicide?

 Introduction

-The term Homicide simply means the killing of a human being by another human being.
+The term homicide simply means the killing of a person by another person.
 This act can be unlawful or lawful (e.g., in self-defence, by judicial order).
 Culpable homicide means causing the death of a person by doing an act that is wrongful, blameworthy, and done with intention or knowledge.

 Definition of Culpable Homicide